concourse/hush-house/README.md

 - [Terraform CLI (`terraform`)](https://www.terraform.io/)
 - [Helm (`helm`)](https://helm.sh/)
 - [Helm diff plugin (`helm diff`)](https://github.com/databus23/helm-diff)
+- A K8S cluster that you have access to.

 Note.: if you're creating your own environment based of it and not using the provided Makefile, you'll only need `helm`.